A/N: Thanks as always to RachelFish. One day, I will give her the best hug ever. And thank YOU for reading my words.

 "I can't move on," I mutter before knocking back my own shot.

 "I don't mean move on completely.
 We all know there's more between you than either of you lets on."

-I jerk my head around to look at him, which makes me dizzy, and I feel like I might fall off the barstool.
+I jerk my head around to look at him, which makes me dizzy.
+I feel like I might fall off the barstool.

 "Easy there, little brother," Emmett says.
-"I just meant that you have to let her deal with her crap on her own.
+"I just mean you have to let her deal with shit on her own.
 You can't fix it."